Assistant Provost of Faculty and Academic Staff Development

 Professor of Philosophy and Faculty in AgBio Research and Enviornmental Science & Policy

 Michael O’Rourke is Professor of Philosophy and faculty in AgBioResearch and Environmental Science & Policy at Michigan State University.
-He is Director of the MSU Center for Interdisciplinarity (http://c4i.msu.edu/) and Director of the Toolbox Dialogue Initiative, an NSF-sponsored research initiative that investigates philosophical approaches to facilitating interdisciplinary research (http://tdi.msu.edu/).
-His research interests include epistemology, communication and epistemic integration in collaborative, cross-disciplinary research, research ethics, and linguistic communication between intelligent agents.
+He is Director of the Toolbox Dialogue Initiative, an NSF-sponsored research consortium that investigates philosophical approaches to facilitating interdisciplinary research (http://tdi.msu.edu/), Executive Director of the Toolbox Dialogue Initiative Center, a new service center at MSU that is the principal locus of Toolbox work, and former Director of the MSU Center for Interdisciplinarity.
+His research interests include interdisciplinary theory, epistemology, communication and epistemic integration in collaborative, cross-disciplinary research, and linguistic communication between intelligent agents.

 University Distinguished Professor